 Definition of a Payoff Letter.
 What is a Payoff Letter?

-Examples of a Payoff Letter:
+Examples of reasons Payoff Letters are requested:

 - A request to show other small business loans are paid off.

-– A request to verify that a credit card is paid off.
+- A request to verify that a credit card is paid off

 - A Letter showing that a similar type of loan has a zero balance and is paid off.

 Many lenders may want to make sure that certain loans are paid off in order for them to be willing to approve and fund a new loan.
 Get a loan with out one, apply below.